-- 39.1 (a) The parties agree that they will use their best efforts to encourage informal, amicable and prompt settlement of grievances.
+- 40.1 (a) The parties agree that they will use their best efforts to encourage informal, amicable and prompt settlement of grievances.
 Grievances are claims arising from the interpretation, application, administration or alleged violation(s) of this Agreement. - (b) The parties also recognize that one of the corner-stones of collective bargaining is a viable grievance procedure allowing for a prompt and fair hearing of matters arising from the interpretation, application, administration or alleged violation(s) of the Agreement.
 Except as otherwise provided in this Agreement, the procedures outlined below will be the sole method for the resolution of grievances.
-There will be no discrimination, harassment or coercion of any kind by either party or their agents against any person who elects to avail or not to avail him/herself of these procedures. - 39.2 (a) The Association will have carriage of all Member and Association grievances.
+There will be no discrimination, harassment or coercion of any kind by either party or their agents against any person who elects to avail or not to avail themselves of these procedures. - 40.2 (a) The Association will have carriage of all Member and Association grievances.
 The Employer will deal only with the Association with respect to a Member or an Association grievance submitted by the Association.
-The Employer and the Association will have the right to have representatives present at all steps of the grievance procedure. - (b) The parties will be bound by and will promptly implement all decisions arrived at under the procedures described in this Article. - 39.3 All communications that are required by this Article to be in writing will be circulated or delivered by email and a corresponding hard copy sent by internal mail with acknowledgement of receipt or, when appropriate, by Canada Post Office registered mail with acknowledgment of receipt. - 39.4 If a grievance is initiated, it must begin within twenty (20) working days of the occurrence of the issue that precipitated the grievance or the date when grounds for a grievance were first known or reasonably could have been known by the grievor.
+The Employer and the Association will have the right to have representatives present at all steps of the grievance procedure. - (b) The parties agree that any Member who requests it may be accompanied by a support person (who may be an Indigenous Elder and/or Traditional Knowledge Carrier/Keeper) at any meeting of any stage of a grievance up to and including Step 3, Arbitration, per Article 40.7. - (c) The parties will be bound by and will promptly implement all decisions arrived at under the procedures described in this Article. - 40.3 All communications that are required by this Article to be in writing will be circulated or delivered by e-mail and a corresponding hard copy sent by internal mail with acknowledgement of receipt or, when appropriate, by Canada Post Office registered mail with acknowledgment of receipt. - 40.4 If a grievance is initiated, it must begin within thirty (30) working days of the occurrence of the issue that precipitated the grievance or the date when grounds for a grievance were first known or reasonably could have been known by the grievor (Association or the Employer).

-39.5 Types of Grievances
+40.5 Types of Grievances

-- (a) Member Grievance: A Member grievance is a claim initiated by the Association on behalf of an individual Member based on a dispute or difference arising out of the interpretation, application, administration or alleged violation(s) of the provisions of the Collective Agreement that solely affects the Member. - (b) Association Grievance: An Association grievance is a claim initiated by the Association on behalf of more than one Member, a claim involving bargaining unit or association rights, or a dispute or difference between the Employer and the Association, arising out of the interpretation, application, administration, or alleged violation(s) of the provisions of the Collective Agreement. - (c) University Grievance: A University grievance is a claim initiated by the Employer, based on a dispute or difference arising out of the interpretation, application, administration or alleged violation(s) of the provisions of the Collective Agreement.
+- (a) Member Grievance: A Member grievance is a claim initiated by the Association on behalf of an individual Member based on a dispute or difference arising out of the interpretation, application, administration or alleged violation(s) of the provisions of the Collective Agreement that solely affects the Member. - (b) Association Grievance: An Association grievance is a claim initiated by the Association on behalf of more than one Member, a claim involving Bargaining Unit or association rights, or a dispute or difference between the Employer and the Association, arising out of the interpretation, application,

+- administration, or alleged violation(s) of the provisions of the Collective Agreement. - (c) Employer Grievance: An Employer grievance is a claim initiated by the Employer, based on a dispute or difference arising out of the interpretation, application, administration or alleged violation(s) of the provisions of the Collective Agreement.

-39.6 Informal Stage for Member Grievances
+40.6 Informal Stage for Member Grievances